-Fake Twitter Discourse and Critical Discourse Analysis: Jenna Abrams With more than 70,000 followers, "Jenna Abrams" (@Jenn Abrams) was the second most followed English-speaking account from the Russian IRA by the time Twitter suspended IRA-related accounts in 2017.
+Fake Twitter Discourse and Critical Discourse Analysis: Jenna Abrams With more than 70,000 followers, "Jenna Abrams" (@Jenn\Abrams) was the second most followed English-speaking account from the Russian IRA by the time Twitter suspended IRA-related accounts in 2017.
 This account impersonated a conservative, white, female U.S. citizen who was highly expressive about political issues and general interest topics.
+Her tweets managed to stir up online Social Media and Society: Integrating the Digital with the Social in Digital Discourse (KhosraviNik, M. ed.).
+2023..

-Her tweets managed to stir up online debates about divisive political issues and appeared in over 30 media outlets, including the New York Times, the Huffington Post, and CNN (Collins and Cox 2017).
+debates about divisive political issues and appeared in over 30 media outlets, including the New York Times, the Huffington Post, and CNN (Collins and Cox 2017).